WorkTimeAssistant/gin-limit/README.md

-# gin-global-limiter
+# Rate limiter
-Simple rate limiting middleware for Gin
+Simple rate limiting middleware for Gin.
+You can set rates per endpoint or on the global router.